Code-Institute-Submissions/developers_nostalgia/README.md

   :computer: Developer's Nostalgia
 </h1>

   Note: This project became a little bigger than I've planned...
 I had so much fun to experiment around, learning new ways of problem solving, gaining new skills etc. that I couldn't stop.
+I've learned a lot and improved myself every single day I've worked on it.

   This is a little blog called "Developer's Nostalgia".
-This blog shows my current html/css/js skills and is a bouquet of beginner projects (most of them in a pokemon theme).
-I chose the form of a blog to fit all these little project to one biggrt one and since a lot of people in my generation become nostalgic when they see pokemmon the I found the name appealing.
-Visitors can see how much fun they can have creating games or thigs like a pokedex.
-This project
+This blog shows my current Html/Css/Js skills and is a bouquet of beginner projects (most of them in a pokemon theme).
+I chose the form of a blog to fit all these little projects to one main project.
+Including Games, Online Pokedexes (Main Project), Quizes etc. Since I know a lot of people who don't really know what coding actually is (& what they can do with it) and a lot of people in my generation become nostalgic when they see pokemmon I thought - maybe I can trigger this emotion and inspire them and others (younger people) and show that coding can be fun and creative.
+Visitors can see how cool it is creating games or things they like.

 <p align="center">
   <a href="https://robertmachamud.github.io/developers_nostalgia/">